BACK TO RESOURCES

 You may have seen IDR described as arbitration, but it functions differently from traditional negotiation and non-NSA arbitration.
 Here’s how IDR differs from negotiation:

-Independent Dispute Resolution (IDR)
+Negotiation Independent Dispute Resolution (IDR)

-Informal back-and-forth discussion between a provider and a payor
+Informal back-and-forth discussion between a provider and a payor Formal, regulated process established under the No Surprises Act

-Not binding as either party walks away without reaching an agreement
+Not binding as either party walks away without reaching an agreement A binding resolution once a certified IDR entity issues a decision

-Occurs only after the required open negotiation period ends without resolution
+Occurs at any point in the billing process Occurs only after the required open negotiation period ends without resolution

-Requires both parties to submit a final payment offer for review
+Influenced by leverage, contract terms, or historical payment patterns Requires both parties to submit a final payment offer for review

-A certified, independent third-party arbitrator makes a decision
+No third-party involvement A certified, independent third-party arbitrator makes a decision

-The qualifying payment amount (QPA) is central to how decision-makers rule in IDR claims.
-You need to review these QPA calculations, as reports show some providers question QPA accuracy.
+The QPA is an important item considered by decision makers in IDR claims.
+IDR initiators will often closely review these QPA calculations, as reports show some providers question QPA accuracy.

 What Is the Qualifying Payment Amount in IDR?